CarlosLongarela/CL-WP-Info/readme.txt

 == Description ==
-WordPress plugin that show us information about WordPress install, PHP, Database and Hosting Server and also minimum requisites and recommendations for PHP and Database versions.
+* Note: this plugin is no longer maintained because WordPress offers a similar option in Tools -> Site health WordPress plugin that show us information about WordPress install, PHP, Database and Hosting Server and also minimum requisites and recommendations for PHP and Database versions.

 == Installation ==